 Brian Gabriel Fights Domestic Violence Charges in West Palm Beach

 Your first move after finding out about a domestic violence charge in West Palm Beach is to contact a domestic violence defense lawyer.
-Because of the sensitive nature of these charges, and the fact that most of these cases contain little evidence outside of the testimonies of the two people involved, it’s necessary to show the prosecution that you plan to do what it takes to challenge their case against you.
+Because of the sensitive nature of these charges, and the fact that most of these cases contain little evidence outside of the testimonies of the two people involved, it’s necessary to show the prosecution that you plan to challenge the charges against you.

 Attorney Brian P. Gabriel has more than 30 years of experience defending people accused of criminal offenses.
-Throughout his career, he has obtained countless successful results for clients facing domestic violence charges and the possibility of losing their gun rights.
-A mere accusation of domestic violence can damage your reputation and strain the relationships you currently enjoy.
-Find out how Brian Gabriel can help you protect your reputation and fight for your future.
+Throughout his career, he has obtained countless successful results for clients facing domestic violence charges.
+A mere accusation of domestic violence can damage your reputation and strain your current relationships.
+Find out how Attorney Brian Gabriel can help you protect your reputation and vigorously defend the charges brought against you.
 Call (561) 622-5575 for a free consultation or complete a contact form.